 As you bless the food, start a new holiday tradition.
 Give thanks for all that your dog does for you 24/7 and all year long.
 He’s one of the few friends who doesn’t ask for or expect your gratitude.
 He’s happy with just a few scraps from your plate.

-And as the family relaxes after dinner, let the dog join you.
+As the family relaxes after dinner, let the dog join you.
 He evolved (or was created) to be part of the pack.
-Welcome him to your pack.
 As he snoozes in the doorway (don't they always?) or on the sofa, watch his ears turn to catch every story, but especially your voice.